MicrosoftDocs/architecture-center/docs/reference-architectures/app-service-web-app/multi-region-content.md

 This architecture follows the multi region deployment recommendation, described in the [DevOps section of the Azure Well Architected Framework][AAF-devops-deployment-multi-region].

-This architecture builds on the one shown in [Improve scalability in a web application][guidance-web-apps-scalability], see [DevOps considerations section][guidance-web-apps-scalability-devops].
+This architecture builds on the one shown in [Scalable web application][guidance-web-apps-scalability], see [DevOps considerations section][guidance-web-apps-scalability-devops].

 ### Security

-This architecture builds on the one shown in [Improve scalability in a web application][guidance-web-apps-scalability], see [Security considerations section][guidance-web-apps-scalability-security].
+This architecture builds on the one shown in [Scalable web application][guidance-web-apps-scalability], see [Security considerations section][guidance-web-apps-scalability-security].

 ## Pricing